danielp28/code-challanges/README.md

 # Mar 15th
 Did you ice your wrist?
 More of a meme challange, just a list populated from an array that can have new values pushed to it from the form.
 Something to do with my broken wrist :(

+# Mar 21st
+A weather app using the openweather API.
+This is a homework that a lot of my tutoring students are on right now so I figured I would try to do it in under 30 minutes